Snoop Dogg launches accessory line for pets called Snoop Doggie Doggs

-(KTLA) – Snoop Dogg continues to have his mind on his money, and his money on his mind.
+Snoop Dogg continues to have his mind on his money and his money on his mind.

 He’s tackled Hollywood, the cannabis industry, breakfast cereal, and now pet accessories.